thehappycheese/neo4j-date-min-max-udf/README.md

 Some utility fucntions for `neo4j`

-Currently functions are on the namespace `engineernick.` but I will shorten that in a future release.

 See [releases](https://github.com/thehappycheese/neo4j-extensions/releases)

+Known issues to be addressed:

+- [ ] functions are on the namespace `engineernick.` which is a bit too long.
+- [ ] functions are only tested on `LocalDate` but this should work for all date types that are compareable.

 ## Example Usage - `datemin` and `datemax` functions